 Homes #TapChat toilet tips A regular toilet flush uses about 13 litres of water per flush (even more for older toilets) making toilets account for almost a third of water use in the home.
 Saving a flush for the next person, especially in the night or in the morning is a wee-nner when it comes to saving water.
 1) Use a dual flush A dual flush is a toilet with two different sized buttons to flush from.
 The bigger the button the more water is flushed so always use the smaller button when doing number one and save the large button for number two’s.
-2) Stay single If you have a single flush toilet, order a free “Save a Flush” bag from your water supplier and save 1.2 litres per flush.
-Not convinced?
-Just roll with it.
-3) Spot a leaky loo Keep a look out for a leaky loo with a leaky loo strip, free from most water suppliers.
-If you’re with Affinity Water you can order one here.
+2) Stay single If you have a single flush toilet, popping a “Save a Flush” bag into the cistern will save you 1.2 litres per flush.
+Order a free bag from your water supplier via Save Water Save Money.
+3) Spot a leaky loo Spot a leaky loo with a leaky loo strip, free from most water suppliers.
 An easy way to check if your toilet has a slow leak, is to add a few drops of food colouring to your toilet cistern.
 Don't flush the toilet for at least one hour.
 If the food colouring shows up in the toilet bowl after an hour, then you've got a leak.
 If you need to find an approved plumber, you can visit www.watersafe.org.uk.
 Take the #TapChat quiz below to find out what type of water user you are and join the #TapChat.
 What type of water user are you?
 Take the #TapChat quiz and find out!Are you a Busy Bee, a Water Hero or just a bit of a Day Dreamer?
 Take the #TapChat quiz to find out, access tips for saving water (and time) that are right for you, and for a chance to win an Apple iPad.
 Water you waiting for?
 Get quizzing!
 You're a Busy Bee!You clearly lead a very busy lifestyle, how did you find time for this quiz?
 When you're always rushing around getting things done, it can be tricky to find time to stop and think about things such as water usage.
 Still, whoever said that time is money was clearly referring to water use, and with so many simple water-saving hacks there’s nothing stopping you from saving time, money and water.
 You're a Day Dreamer!Your mind is constantly wandering, thinking up new ideas, exciting adventures to be had, or maybe just what you'll have for dinner later today… Being a daydreamer can be a dream - studies have even shown that the best ideas tend to come from people like you.
 Still, being a daydreamer also means that you might be prone to losing track of time when showering, brushing your teeth or doing the dishes, which can add up to a higher water use than necessary.
 Click through for dreamy ways of saving water every day.
 You're Easy Going!Dishes in the sink, clothes on the floor, flowers in need of a bit of water… Sounds familiar?
 Some people may call you lazy, but you just prefer an easy-going lifestyle.
 You're not easily stressed out and prefer to leave chores such as doing the dishes for a little later.
 Luckily for you, there are loads of ways you can save water that requires little or no effort.
 Click through to find top tips - we promise they're easy to do.
 You're Super Clean!Looking fabulous feels great, as does having a sparkly clean home.
 But keeping up appearances can require a lot of effort, and can use a lot of water too, not all of which is necessary.
 Get started with our simple tips for saving water, we promise they won't cramp your super clean style.
 You're a Water Hero!So you turn the tap off when brushing your teeth, never run a half load, and capture rainwater in a water butt.
 No wonder you consider yourself a water-saving hero, and rightly so: you’re doing great!
 Still, following the driest autumn/winter in more than a decade even the most conscious water user can do a bit more - for the good of your pocket and the environment.
 Click through to find to tips for saving even more water.
 Which alarm clock is yours?What does your sink look like?What are you doing on a typical Friday night?When did you last wash your sheets?Which friends character are you?2/3 of people don't think they can use less water.
 What's holding you back?We all have a life mantra - which one sounds like yours?How long do you take in the shower?How would your friends describe you?Toilets use around 30% of water in the home.
 Would you share a flush to save water?If you could have one superpower, which would it be?